strainer/barsort/readme.md

 This 'bar-ordered' index can be quickly rearranged by a simple insertion sort to produce a fully ordered index.
 This function combines these:

-`sorted_index = Barsort.sortindex(Array)`
+`sorted_index = Barsort.fullindex(Array)`

 ### Performance & stability

-Barsort is particularly fast and is stable for many 'organic' distributions.
-However extreme dynamic range in input values present a difficulty which can cause it to fail to order properly into bars.
+Barsort is particularly fast especially for very large arrays and is stable for many 'organic' distributions.
+Extreme dynamic range in input values present a difficulty which can cause it to fail to order properly into bars.
 It was made for a particular use [(see spotmap)](github.com/strainer/fancy/wiki/spotmap) where such failure is not a problem.
-To fullfill the algorithms full potential it will be a future goal to make it accomodate extreme dynamic ranges itself.
-Currently the full `sortindex` method which combines barsort and insertsort, checks for getting suck on exceptional input, and can bail out to javascripts standard sort() in the unlikely event.
+Currently the `fullindex` method which combines barsort and insertsort (to create a very fast general numeric sort), checks its own progress and can bail out to javascripts standard sort() in the event of poisoned input.
+With more developement it should be able to handle the possibility without reverting to native Array.sort
-Sortindex runs around twice as fast javascripts native Array.sort(), except for extreme input ranges when it is about 75% Array.sort() speed.

 Usage
 -----